AmyHudson/wind-midge-dispersal/README.md

 The wind distributions generally match with a novel, MaxEnt-derived spacies distribution model of *C. sonorensis* developed by Melanie and Brian, which we can add here as a baselayer, with observed locations plotted.

 All of these runs are now stored in trajectory_total.csv file which we can use for visualizing (need to go beyond default package plot).
 I've also included a new column 'eucdistm' which measures the euclidean distance in meters from each start point to the progressive movement of the parcel.
-We can see how maximum distance varies from month to month and/or height to height.
+We can see how maximum distance varies e.g. from month to month and/or height to height.

 ```{r include = T}
 aggregate(trajectory_total$eucdistm,